wahjay/CS162-Operating-System/CS162_Operating_System/README.md

 ## Pintos Operating System (Summer at UC Berkeley)

+### Course Info

+The purpose of this course is to teach the design of operating systems and operating systems concepts that appear in other computer systems.
+Topics we will cover include concepts of operating systems, system programming, networked and distributed systems, and storage systems, including multiple-program systems (processes, interprocess communication, and synchronization), memory allocation (segmentation, paging), resource allocation and scheduling, file systems, basic networking (sockets, layering, APIs, reliability), transactions, security, and privacy.

+We will be using the Pintos educational operating system for all three projects.

 ### Project 3

 Project 3 folder contains a `inode.c` file, where I implemented the `Fast File System` for the Pintos Operating system.